• Skip to primary navigation

 Founded in 1925 in Bolzano, Loacker’s mountain-size goodness isn’t a surprise considering the Dolomites sit in their backyard.
 Their products honor classic family traditions using only the best natural ingredients without any artificial colors or flavors.
 Adding some Loacker goodies to your backpack before hitting a trail is always a sweet move.

 Want to try them before visiting South Tyrol?
 You’re in luck.
-Go to the Loacker website to find out where they are sold near you.
+Visit our shop to find our favorites.

 Beyond the streetside markets, plan to visit a Pur Südtirol store.
 With locations in Bolzano, Merano, Brunico and Lana, these stores showcase a treasure trove of South Tyrolean goods.
 Inside you can browse more than 1,800 products from local farms.